chase-roohms/chase-roohms.github.io/README.md

 - Showcase your projects in `src/pages/Projects.tsx`
 - Update social links in `src/components/Footer.tsx`

+### Adding Blog Posts

+When creating a new blog post:

+1. Add your `.md` file to `src/content/blog/`
+2. **Important**: Add the blog post route to `vite.config.ts` in the `routes` array for pre-rendering
+   - Example: If your post slug is `my-new-post`, add `/blog/my-new-post` to the routes
+   - This ensures social media previews and SEO work correctly

 ### Styling

 - Global styles and Tailwind utilities are in `src/index.css`